- Hydrolyzed Collagen supplements or collagen peptides are easier to digest and absorb because they are broken down.

-These are hydrolyzed collagen in powder form.
+These are hydrolyzed collagen peptides in powder form.
 Collagen powders are arguably the most common collagen products on sale because of their versatility.
 You can add to any food, from hot beverages like coffee and soup to cold ones like smoothies.
 Most collagen powders provide about 10 grams of protein per scoop.
 Thus, it can be used as a convenient source of additional protein.

-Hydrolyzed collagen in a ready-to-drink form constitutes liquid collagen.
+Hydrolyzed collagen peptides in a ready-to-drink form constitutes liquid collagen.
 For the most part, collagen drinks are essentially collagen powders that have already been dissolved in a liquid like water or beverages to improve the flavor.
 The amount of collagen protein in drinks is significantly lower than that found in powder because of the inclusion of numerous other substances such as vitamins, juices, caffeine, oils, etc.

 Which is better, Collagen drinks or powder?